Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

+If we decompose this equation by ghost number via (\ref{eq:CME1}--\ref{eq:CME3}), equation (\ref{eq:CME1}) expresses gauge-invariance of the classical action $S_{bos}$, (\ref{eq:CME2}) expresses that infinitesimal gauge transformations act as a Lie algebra, and (\ref{eq:CME3}) expresses the Jacobi identity.
 Thus the master equation encodes symmetries and their algebraic consistency relations into a single equation.
 Expressing all such relations in a compact manner facilitates the analysis of symmetries, and in particular gauge-invariance, when quantizing.
 Next, we describe the Feynman diagrammatic expansion in the BV formalism, which involves applying Wick's Theorem to the BV propagator and the above BV interaction.
 It yields the same expansion as the Faddeev-Popov prcoedure, as the following lemma shows: